HeroicKatora/index-ext/Readme.md

 ## Statically checked indices

-The concept of tags, a type identifying a unique slice length, allows one to proof through the type system that some integer is a valid index for a slice.
+The concept of tags, a type identifying a unique slice length, allows one to prove through the type system that some integer is a valid index for a slice.
 There are two ways to use it safely, by borrowing the original slice and generative lifetimes or by using compile time constants, and one way to unsafely use arbitrary types.